ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 ## Goal

 The problem: When extending the JS Language using Babel, the usual approach is to fork the Babel monorepo.
-Unfortunately, it iss huge and operations like building and testing take an unbearable amount of time.
+Unfortunately, it is a huge repo and operations like building and testing take an unbearable amount of time.

 The goal is to be able to have a minimal monorepo with the parser and the plugin(s) of the TFGs.